rricard/rricard.github.io/_posts/2015-11-23-es6-on-aws-lambda.md

 });
 ```

-Then, fire up mocha via npm: `npm t`.
+You can now fire up mocha via npm: `npm t`.

-## A complete example: HTTP call with fetch
+## An another example: HTTP call with fetch

-We'll see here how to do something really simple but that require using external
+We'll see here how to do something really simple but that requires using
-modules: get a webpage somewhere in the internet with the
+external modules: getting a webpage somewhere in the internet with the
 [fetch standard](https://fetch.spec.whatwg.org).

 For that, we'll need `node-fetch` first: `npm i --save node-fetch`